 This course examines the philosophical and legal concepts of equality and discrimination and considers the effectiveness and limitations of law as tool for changing behaviour and promoting equality.
 It examines the historical development and operation of anti-discrimination laws in Australia and where relevant, contrasts Australian law with other approaches.
 Recognising the complexities and tensions inherent in using law as an instrument of social change, the course critically analyses the effectiveness of anti-discrimination law.

-Deals with the concepts, institutions, legal principles, practice and jurisprudence of Australian federal and state equal opportunity law.
-Topics include the theoretical framework and historical development of equal opportunity protection in Australia, constitutional considerations, an overview of the Australian equal opportunity scheme, proving direct and indirect discrimination, sexual, racial, disability and age discrimination, equal opportunity procedure and remedies and the jurisdiction of industrial tribunals.
+Topics include the theoretical framework and historical development of equal opportunity protection in Australia, constitutional considerations and the difficulties associated with operating within a federal system, an overview of the Australian equal opportunity scheme, proving direct and indirect discrimination, sexual, racial, disability and age discrimination, equal opportunity procedure and remedies and alternative approaches to combating inequality.

 This LAWS elective course is offered on a rotating basis and subject to student demand.

 Availability2020 Course Timetables

 On successful completion of the course students will be able to:

 1. Demonstrate an understanding of the theories of equality and the legal and practical challenges associated with changing behaviour and equality.

 2. Demonstrate the capacity to analyise and research complex situations and apply the legislation and theories to them.

 3. Demonstrate the capacity to read analytically and understand complex cases focusing on statutory interpretation.